 Poison Ivy Removal

 We are looking for gardener brave enough to work on eliminating the poison ivy growing in the fence & up a tree along the Rte.
 13 fence (near the sheet-mulched area).
 Perhaps there is a less-than-usually-susceptible volunteer?
 Or someone who will use protective gear & proceed with extreme caution?

 Ithaca Festival Parade Team & Parade Captain

-We are looking for a parade captain to organize the Ithaca Community Gardens’ participation in the annual Ithaca Parade that kicks off the Ithaca Festival (Friday June 2, 2017).
+We are looking for a 2018 parade captain to organize the Ithaca Community Gardens’ participation in the annual Ithaca Parade that kicks off the Ithaca Festival (usually a Friday in early June).
 Committee members will help design and construct the parade float (shall we recycle the caterpillar idea?), collecting materials and creating decorations around a garden theme.
 Members are strongly encouraged to walk in the parade to represent the Gardens.
 Bring creative ideas to a project that will showcase the Gardens within the community.

 Woodchuck Removal Team & Team Leader

 We pay a licensed wildlife control operator to live-trap and remove any woodchucks that are sighted on the Gardens land.
 Schedule the trapping when needed, and arrange for a small team of reliable gardeners to check the traps.
 Ensure that the traps get checked twice daily, filling in for gardeners if need be.
 Training available for this job!